gvwilson/thirdbit/fiction/maddy-roo/index.md

 to cast a comforting white light on the ground in front of them.

 The bot was only barely able to squeeze through the doorway.
-Maddy and Sindy waited,
-hearts pounding,
-until they heard Dockety say,
-"It appears unoccupied."
+Maddy and Sindy held their breath until they heard Dockety say, "It appears unoccupied."
 Maddy shooed her sister inside and then followed her.

 They found themselves in a large, empty room.
-The walls and roof were bare concrete blocks, and the floor was blanketed with dried mud and blown leaves.
+The walls and roof were bare concrete blocks, the floor was blanketed with dried mud and blown leaves, and the air was damp and still.
 Dockety turned to shine its chest light on a rust-streaked sign fastened opposite the door that read,
 "Emergency Defenses Control Station".